Please note that the processes described in this document are not used by all tracks. Check in the call for papers whether

 Finally, when qualitative data is counted and used for quantitative methods, authors should report the technique and results in assessing rigour in data analysis procedures, such as inter-reliability tests or triangulation over different data sources or methods—, and justify how they achieved rigour if no such methods were used.

 See this question under "double-anonymous submissions", below.

-You must make every reasonable effort to honor the doubly-anonymous review process, but you do not need to guarantee that your identity is undiscoverable.
-The doubly-anonymous aspect of the review process is not to set up an adversarial identity-discovery process.
+You must make every reasonable effort to honor the double-anonymous review process, but you do not need to guarantee that your identity is undiscoverable.
+The double-anonymous aspect of the review process is not to set up an adversarial identity-discovery process.
 Essentially, the guiding principle should be to maximize the number of people who could plausibly be authors, subject to the constraint that no change is made to any technical details of the work.
 Therefore, you should ensure that the reviewers are able to read and review your paper without needing to know who any of the authors are.
 Specifically, this involves at least adhering to the following three points:

 - Omit all authors’ names from the title page.